 Not Violence, but It's Art. - Bizen Osafune Sword Museum -

 In the old days, Bizen Osafune, in which the Bizen Osafune Sword Museum is located, thrived as the critical foothold of trade of high-quality iron sand.
 It was blessed with facilities for water transportation by the Yoshii River traveling down from the Chugoku Mountains, which had large deposits of iron sand and other minerals.
 The region, including Bizen Osafune and Bizen Fukuoka, its neighboring area, were famous for its Japanese swords from the early period of samurai government, named the Kamakura Period.
 It prospered as the best commercial place for forging swords in Japan because it was superior to other production areas in both quantity and quality.

 Its swords, so-called Bizen-to, occupies over 40 percent of the weapon registered as National Treasures and National Important Cultural Properties of Japan.
 Mitsutada, who was active in the 13th century, was the actual founder of Bizen Osafune school, which had remained prestigious throughout the medieval age.
 Nobunaga Oda, a famous Japanese military commander who appeared around the middle of the 16th century of the period of warring states, was a serious devotee of his swords.

 The craftsmen of the workshop show their skills and techniques in Japanese swords passed down through the generations.
-On the second Sunday of each month, a traditional swordsmithing demonstration is performed twice a day - the performances are canceled to prevent the spread of the coronavirus until further notice.
+On the second Sunday of each month, a traditional swordsmithing demonstration is performed twice a day.
+Reservation is required.
 Other handicrafters, including a polisher and Sheath craftspersons, display their skills on Sundays and holidays.
 Handicrafts workers such as swordsmiths, a lacquerer, and a sword engraver, who reside in the workshop, show their skills every business day.

 Japanese Sword First Forging Ceremony takes place in early January.
 The Shinto ritual is held to pray for improvement in the swordsmith skills and their safety on duty.

 Nearby is Osafune Token (Sword) Gallery, which displays and sells the swords made by active swordsmiths.